mlinderm/npsv/README.md

     -i tests/data/1_1865644_1866241_DEL.vcf.gz \
     -o tests/results/1_1865644_1866241_DEL.propose.vcf
 ```

-The `--simple-repeats-bed` is a BED file derived from the UCSC Genome Browser simple repeats track that contains the standard BED columns plus the repeat period, number of copies and consensus repeat sequence.
-Alternative representations will only be generated for variants that overlap regions in this file.

 The `tests/results/1_1865644_1866241_DEL.propose.vcf` file contains the original variant along with the proposed alternative descriptions (linked by the "INFO/ORIGINAL" field).